marciof/Eon/specification/specification.md

 (get map:Map key)
 ```

-Retrieves the value associated with a key in a map.
+A function that retrieves the value associated with a key in a map.

 If less or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.